movpasd/ising/readme.md

 "The Ising Model of a Ferromagnet" - my Part II Computational Physics project

-This is the main package I wrote to do the calculations.
+ising: main package used for stuff.
+Tried to make it as standalone as possible
+tasks: the actual code for doing the tasks